Because you’ll always make better decisions with better information.

 Contact me about arts, events and things to do in the Valley.

-Ronald J. Hansen, economy reporter at The Arizona Republic/azcentral.com.
+Ronald J. Hansen, national politics reporter at The Arizona Republic/azcentral.com and data analyst.

 I believe journalism is at its best when it gives its audience a fact-based summary of the past and actionable information to help shape a better future.
 The demographic data presented in Street Scout is intended to inform and empower homeowners.